dgalcius/tlenv/README.md

 ### Basic GitHub Checkout

-This will get you going with the latest version of rbenv and make it easy to fork and contribute any changes back upstream.
+This will get you going with the latest version of ltenv and make it easy to fork and contribute any changes back upstream.

-1. Check out rbenv into `~/.ltenv`.
+1. Check out ltenv into `~/.ltenv`.

     ~~~ sh
     $ git clone https://gitlab.vtex.lt/deimi/ltenv ~/.ltenv